Soledad Chacón

-Soledad Chávez de Chacón (August 10, 1890 – August 4, 1936) was the first woman elected to be the Secretary of State of New Mexico, and the first Hispanic woman elected to statewide office in the United States.
+Soledad Chávez de Chacón (August 10, 1890 – August 4, 1936) was an American politician who served as the third Secretary of State of New Mexico, the first woman elected to the office, and the first Hispanic woman elected to statewide office in the United States.
 She served as acting Governor of New Mexico for two weeks in 1924, becoming the second woman to act as chief executive of a U.S. state.

 Early life and education

 Soledad Chávez was born in Albuquerque, New Mexico, in 1890.
 Her parents were Melitón Chávez (1856–1932) and Francisca Baca de Chávez (1864–1923), both members of prominent New Mexico families.
 She had one older sister, Piedad Chávez Sandoval (1888–1969).
 The sisters spent part of their childhood at the Salvador Armijo House in Old Town, which was built in the 1840s by their maternal great-grandfather, Salvador Armijo.
 The house is now listed on the National Register of Historic Places.

 Chávez graduated from Albuquerque High School in 1908 and then completed an accounting program at the Albuquerque Business College.
 She married Ireneo Eduardo Chacón (1885–1969) in 1910 and had two children, Adelina and Santiago.